Rental Assistance Demonstration: Choice-mobility option

-Annual Rent Adjustments
+Annual rent adjustments

 Once a property has converted assistance under RAD, it is subject to the annual adjustment protocol that applies to the PBRA or PBV program.
 Specifically, properties converted to PBRA are eligible for an annual operating cost adjustment, each year on the anniversary of the HAP contract, subject to the availability of appropriations.
 The adjustment is applied to the contract rent, less the portion of the rent paid for debt service.
 Properties converted to PBV are eligible for an adjustment, if requested by the owner, as long as rents remain reasonable (i.e., do not exceed rents for comparable, unassisted units).

-No Cost/Transfer of Funding
+No cost transfer of funding

 Congress provided no funding for conversions under RAD's first component.
 As each public housing property goes through a "no-cost" conversion, funding is simply transferred from the section 9 account (public housing) to the respective section 8 account (PBRA or PBV).
 Practically, this means that initial contract rents under the new HAP are established based on pre-conversion funding levels, taking into account the rent caps that apply in the PBRA or PBV program.
 As part of its RAD implementation notice, HUD calculated the contract rents for each public housing project in the country; the methodology employed by HUD is explained in Attachment 1C of the implementation notice.